jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Getting-Started/Management-specification/Hubei.md

    ④ Official seal of the filing unit (the Verification Form shall be sealed during the process)

-   **⑤Authorization Letter of Hubei (provided when website's responsible person is not the legal person)**
+   **⑤ Authorization Letter of Hubei (provided when website's responsible person is not the legal person)**

-   ⑥For enterprise filing, please submit [Instruction for E-commerce Filing in Hubei](https://beianwendang.s3.cn-north-1.jdcloud-oss.com/beianrumen/guanjuguize/hubei/%E6%B9%96%E5%8C%97%E5%A4%87%E6%A1%88%E7%94%B5%E5%AD%90%E5%95%86%E5%8A%A1%E8%AF%B4%E6%98%8E.docx)
+   ⑥ For enterprise filing, please submit [Instruction for E-commerce Filing in Hubei](https://beianwendang.s3.cn-north-1.jdcloud-oss.com/beianrumen/guanjuguize/hubei/%E6%B9%96%E5%8C%97%E5%A4%87%E6%A1%88%E7%94%B5%E5%AD%90%E5%95%86%E5%8A%A1%E8%AF%B4%E6%98%8E.docx)

 **Rules of Personal Filing in Hubei:**